 Those looking to enter the IT and tech industry can expect a variety of career options.
-While most employers require bachelor degrees and experience, some positions might require less education.
-Additionally, IT careers are proven to provide larger salaries than careers in other industries and relatively high job satisfaction.
+While most employers require bachelor degrees and experience or proof of participation in computing, some positions might require less education.
+Additionally, IT careers are proven to provide larger salaries than careers in other industries like the social sciences, and relatively high job satisfaction.

 Data analysts collect large amounts of data and translate it to help businesses make informed decisions.
 Because every business collects data, there are various positions a data analyst can hold, including:

 - Budget analyst;